pingcap/docs-cn/tiup/tiup-component-cluster-display.md

 >
 > If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are displayed.

+### --process

+- Displays the CPU and memory usage information of the node when this option is enabled.
+This option is disabled by default.
+- Data type: `BOOLEAN`
+- Default value: `false`
+- To enable this option, you can add this option to the command, and pass the `true` value or do not pass any value.

+### --uptime

+- Displays the `uptime` information of the node when this option is enabled.
+This option is disabled by default.
+- Data type: `BOOLEAN`
+- Default value: `false`
+- To enable this option, you can add this option to the command, and pass the `true` value or do not pass any value.

+### --status-timeout

+- Specifies the timeout period for obtaining the node status information.
+- Data type: `INT`
+- Default value: `10`, in the unit of second.

 ### -h, --help

 - Prints the help information.